bovlb/frc-tips/coast-mode/README.md

 # Coast mode

+This document explains how to set neutral/idle mode so that the robot is safe in use, but moveable when disabled.

+## Background

 When a motor controller is told to setting a motor's power to zero, this is known as idle mode (also known as neutral mode).
 There are two different flavors of idle mode: coast mode and brake mode.

 * **Coast mode** effectively disconnects the motor wires so that the motor can turn freely.
 A spinning motor that is set to coast mode will slow down gradually as a result of friction.
 A stationary motor in coast mode provides little resistant to movement.